/

 Clinical actions related to a specific patient record are viewable within the patient record:

 For comprehensive audits or incident response, administrators rely on the system database.
-Since audit logs are stored locally, they are included in all System Backups generated by Dermi Atlas Manager.
+Since audit logs are stored locally, they are included in the system backups created from Backup Management in Dermi Atlas Manager.

 How audit logs are handled during deletion depends on the Data Deletion Policy configured in Dermi Atlas Manager.
-By default, logs associated with deleted records are retained for 120 months (10 years) to satisfy both US (HIPAA) and Canadian (PHIPA/CPSO) compliance requirements.
+Under the default Standard policy, the historical logs for a deleted record are removed at the time of deletion and a single deletion event is retained for the configured retention period; the Recoverable policy retains the full log history for that period instead.
+The default retention period is 120 months (10 years), which sits above common US and Canadian record-retention expectations.
 Records involving minors may require extended retention under applicable provincial or state law.

 Administrators can configure the retention period through Dermi Atlas Manager:

 Important: Changes to the retention period are applied retroactively to all existing deleted records and their associated audit logs.
-Reducing the retention period may cause previously deleted records to be permanently removed sooner.
-Extending it will delay their removal.
+Reducing the retention period may cause previously deleted records to be permanently removed sooner, so a reduction requires typing the confirmation phrase "REDUCE RETENTION" before it is applied.
+Extending the period will delay their removal.

 For targeted removal of specific records or other manual database operations, see Configuring Data Retention for Deleted Records.